10up/simple-local-avatars/readme.txt

 5. Lets you decide whether lower privilege users (subscribers, contributors) can upload their own avatar.
 6. Enables rating of local avatars, just like Gravatar.

+== Support Level ==

+Simple Local Avatars' support level is marked as `stable`.
+10up is not planning to develop any new features for this, but will still respond to bug reports and security concerns.
+We welcome PRs, but any that include new features should be small and easy to integrate and should not include breaking changes.
+We otherwise intend to keep this tested up to the most recent version of WordPress.

 == Installation ==

 1. Install easily with the WordPress plugin control panel or manually download the plugin and upload the extracted folder to the `/wp-content/plugins/` directory